shehan404/Sorting_algorithms/README.md

 ## 4. Merge Sort

 Divide and conquer method is used in merge sort algorithm.
-The unsorted array is divided into small subarrays and then they sorted and merged to obtain sorted array
+The unsorted array is divided into small subarrays and then they sorted and merged to obtain sorted array.

 <img src="images/merge_sort.gif" width="400" >